jjfroehlich/GvizRegulatoryTracks/README.md

 | Motif logo | BED or `GRanges` | MEME, matrices, or `universalmotif` |

 A BigWig only contains scores.
 Supply `reference` when you also want letters.
 Without sequence, `ScoreSequenceTrack()` still works as a signal track.
-This makes the same constructor useful for contribution scores, phyloP, phastCons, and other base-resolution BigWigs.
+Same constructor works for any base-resolution genomic score, such as attribution/contribution or phyloP conservation.

 For very large BigWigs, an alternative reader can be supplied through `importFunction(file, selection)`.
 The function should return a scored